bigomics/omicsplayground-doc/modules/mod4_DEGSs.rst

 Enrichment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-in this tab, multiple plots show the enrichment of the query signature in all constrasts.
+In this tab, multiple plots show the enrichment of the query signature in all constrasts.
 Positive enrichment
 means that a particular contrast shows similar expression changes as the query signature.
 Users can either view
 the plots of all teh contrasts, while selecting a specific contrast in the *Enrichment by contrasts* table will
 only display the ernichment plot for it.